-I received a complimentary copy of “Road Ghosts Omnibus Edition” direct from the publisher Seventh Star Press in exchange for an honest review.
+I received a complimentary copy of “Mean Spirit” direct from the author E. Chris Garrison in exchange for an honest review.
 I did not receive compensation for my opinions or thoughts shared herein.

 On my connection to Ms Chris (aka E. Chris Garrison):

-I first discovered the style of Ms Chris’s story-telling when we both appeared on the Star Chamber Show, which is a weekly podcast on BlogTalkRadio sponsored by the publisher Seventh Star Press.
+My path first crossed with Ms Chris through a podcast sponsored by an Indie Speculative Fiction publisher which led me to hosting blog tours which celebrated her stories.
 Since our first encounter with each other, we’ve developed a friendship I am blessed to have and I appreciate getting to know a bit more about an author whose not only developing a unique style in the world of Fantasy but is receptive to the thoughts readers have as they gain impression by reading the stories themselves.

 I am disclosing this, to assure you that I can formulate an honest opinion, even though I have interacted with Ms Chris through our respective blogs, the twitterverse, the podcast world, and privately.
 I treat each book as a ‘new experience’, whether I personally know the author OR whether I am reading a book by them for the first time.
 For more information, I disclosed a bit more on my first 10 Bookish, Not Bookish Thoughts (read No.7!).

-Why I love reading stories by Ms Chris:
+Why I love reading the Tipsy Fairy Tales: